Opportunities for Christian Growth

 Student Employment & Career Services

 The Whitworth Career Services Office, located on the second floor of the Hixson Union Building, assists students in all aspects of career development.
-The following services are available: computerized career assessment, self-assessment and career counseling; job-search seminars/career events; internship and full-time employment listings; career/employer/graduate-school information; and assistance with choosing a major, creating a résumé, alumni networking and Internet job searches.
+The following services are available: computerized career assessment, self-assessment and career counseling; job-search seminars and career events; internship and full-time employment listings; career/employer/graduate-school information; and assistance with choosing a major, creating a résumé, alumni networking and Internet job searches.
 Call 509.777.3272 or visit www.whitworth.edu/careerservices.

 Health & Counseling Center